Vette1123/vite-starter-template/README.md

 ### Usage `create-vite-app`

-The easiest way to create a new project based on this template is by typing the following commands in your terminal:
+The easiest way to create a new project based on this template is by typing the following commands in your terminal (Kindly replace `<my-project>` with the name of your project):

 ```bash
 npx degit Vette1123/vite-starter-template my-project